 Ultimately, protecting clients is at the heart of these rules.

-CASS has been an FCA priority for the past decade: the regulator has closely scrutinised firms’ arrangements during this
+CASS has been an FCA priority for the past decade: the regulator has closely scrutinised firms’ arrangements during this time, and has issued multiple fines and public censures for firms and approved individuals alike where compliance has not met the required standards.

 How KPMG can help